alisherkenzhegaliyev/Digital-Document-Inspector/README.md

-# 🚀 InnovateX -- Deployment Guide
+# 🚀 Digital Document Inspector -- Deployment Guide

-This repository contains the full source code for the InnovateX system.
+This repository contains the full source code for the Digital Document Inspector.
 If you plan to run it directly from GitHub, ensure you first download the required **model files** from the **GitHub Releases** section and place them in the expected directories.